Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Nuria's Traveller Tip

-If you're going to cross the Brooklyn Bridge during your visit to the museum, it's best to do it first thing in the morning so you can take photos without too many tourists.
-Enjoy the 1.8 kilometres of the walk!
+If you're crossing the Brooklyn Bridge during your visit to the museum, it's best to do it first thing in the morning so you can take your photos without too many tourists.
+Enjoy the 1.8 kilometre walk!

-How to get Brooklyn Museum tickets at the box office
+How to get tickets for the Brooklyn Museum at the box office

 Brooklyn Museum Ticketeria| ©Tatyana